Aldrin-ai/form-builder-documentation/definition/shared-component-lists.md

 A value set if user does not insert text into field.

 ### Use Calculated Value
+Enables or disables form calculator inside field
+### Calculated value
+Using the form calculator, the value of the will be set to the output of the form calculator.

 ### Numeric Value

 ### Options
+This is where the different options for specified field can be added.